 - When ready to fry, remove chicken from refrigerator.

 - In a large dutch oven, add oil (1-1/2 quarts), and heat over medium-high heat to 350°.
 (Watch oil temperature during frying)

-- In a large bowl add flour, paprika, black pepper, onion powder, garlic powder, mustard, Creole seasoning, baking powder, and optional cayenne pepper if desired hot and spicy!
+- In a large bowl add flour, paprika, black pepper, onion powder, garlic powder, mustard, Creole seasoning, baking soda, and optional cayenne pepper if desired hot and spicy!
 (Omit cayenne for a milder fried chicken.)
 Mix dry ingredients until well combined.